 A Healthy Kids Breakfast Tip #3: Yogurt with Granola

 My kids LOVE this and it is just too easy to make!
 Pour some low-fat yogurt into a bowl and sprinkle it was some low-fat, low-sugar granola.
-Your child will think they're eating dessert it is so tasty!
-This is a fabulous option that is so quick and easy.
+Your child will think they're eating dessert, it is so tasty!
+This is a fabulous option that is so quick and so easy.

 A Healthy Kids Breakfast Tip #4: Fruit Smoothie